-- Still makes little or no progress in specific areas over a long period - Continues to work at National Curriculum levels considerably lower than expected for a child of similar age - Continues to experience difficulty in developing literacy / Numeracy skills - Has emotional / mental problems that often substantially impede own learning or that of the group, and this may be despite having an individualised behaviour management programme

-- Has sensory or physical needs requiring additional specialist equipment or visits / advice from specialists - Has communication or interaction problems that impede the development of social relationships, thus presenting barriers to learning
+- Still makes little or no progress in specific areas of SEND over a prolonged period of time. - Continues to work at National Curriculum levels considerably lower than expected for a child of similar age - Continues to experience difficulty in developing Literacy / Numeracy skills - Has complex difficulties which inhabits their ability to access a broad academic curriculum. - Has emotional / mental health problems that often substantially impede own learning or that of the group, despite having an individualised behaviour management programme - Has sensory and/or physical needs requiring additional specialist equipment or visits / advice from specialists - Has communication or interaction difficulties that impede the development of social relationships, thus presenting barriers to learning.

-External support services will require access to students' records in order to understand the strategies employed to date, and the targets set and achieved.
+External support services will require access to students' records to understand the strategies and interventions employed to date, and the targets set and achieved.
 The specialist may be asked to provide further assessments and advice, and possibly work directly with the student.
 Parent/carer consent will be sought for any additional information required.
 The resulting SEN Plan will incorporate specialist strategies.
 These may be implemented by the subject teacher but involve other adults.
 Where appropriate, the Academy may well request direct intervention / support from a specialist / teacher.

-(h) Request for Statutory Assessment
+(f) Request for Statutory Assessment (EHCNA)

-The Academy will request a Statutory Assessment from the LA when, despite an individualised programme of sustained intervention within SEN Support, the child remains a significant cause for concern.
-A Statutory Assessment might also be requested by a parent or outside agency.
+The Academy will request an EHCNA from the LA when, despite an individualised programme of sustained intervention within SEN Support, the child remains a significant cause for concern.
+An EHCNA might also be requested by a parent or outside agency.
 The school will have the following information available:

-- The action followed with respect to SEN Support

-- The students SEN Support Plan

-- Records and outcomes of regular reviews undertaken

-- Information on the students health and relevant medical history

-- Key Performance Indicators

-- Literacy / Numeracy attainments

-- Other relevant assessments from specialists such as support teachers and educational psychologists

-- The views of parents/carers

-- Where possible, the views of the child

-- Social Services / Educational Social Worker reports

-- Any other involvement by professionals
+- The action followed with respect to SEN Support - The students current (and historic) SEN Support Plan(s) - Records and outcomes of regular reviews undertaken - Information on the student's health and relevant medical history - Student attainment across the curriculum and any disparity in data when compared to age expected Literacy / Numeracy attainments - Other relevant assessments from specialists such as support teachers and Educational Psychologists - The views of the parent/carer - Where possible, the views of the child - Social Services / Educational Social Worker reports - Any other involvement by professionals

-An EHCP will normally be provided where, after a statutory Assessment, the LA considers the child requires provision beyond what the Academy can offer.
-However, the Academy recognises that a request for a Statutory Assessment does not inevitably lead to an EHCP.
+An EHCP will normally be provided where, after an EHCNA, the LA considers the child requires provision beyond what the Academy can offer within the nominal SEN Budget.
+However, the Academy recognises that a request for an EHCNA= does not inevitably lead to an EHCP.